stefanbylund/zxnext_bmp_tools/palettes/readme.txt

 If you are using another paint program than one from the list above, it is possible that it will still support one or more of the palette formats above.
+If not, you can use the provided PNG image palettes; every decent paint program supports loading PNG images and picking colours from an image.

 Note 1: The .act palette format only supports 256 colours.